About Forest Benedict, LMFT

 Let’s See If We’re a Good Fit

-I offer a free 15-minute consultation so we can briefly talk and see if working together feels like a good fit.
+I offer a free 15-minute consultation so we can talk about what you are looking for and see whether working together feels like a good fit.